 This will also not kill any of the bacteria that is present in the skin and can lead to an infection.
-Using soap and water is the best solution to ensure the site is thoroughly cleaned.
+Using soap and water or warm water and vinegar is the best solution to ensure the site is thoroughly cleaned.

-How To Eat Sea Urchin
+How To Avoid Stepping On Sea Urchins

 Avoiding sea urchins is the first step to preventing sea urchin stings.
 You can try to spot sea urchins before you get into the water and simply find another entry point to swim, snorkel or surf if you do see them.